Vaishaal/blog/_posts/2016-7-13-matrix-inequality.markdown

 But we also want to avoid memory problems when $n \times d$ gets too large.
 So we want to avoid materializing X.

-I will cover both issues in my next post (and provide code!).